chromaui/learnstorybook.com/content/visual-testing-handbook/react/en/vtdd.md

 ### 3. Build out the implementation

 So far, we scaffolded a rudimentary implementation then setup Storybook to render our test cases.
-It’s time to start building an implementation of the `HasData` and `Paginated` state in isolation.
+It’s time to start building an implementation of the `HasData` variation in isolation.

 We use [`styled-components`](https://styled-components.com/) – a libary that encapsulates CSS at the component level.
 Run the following command: